wingorithm/fastapi-microservice-template/README.md

 ## How To Modify The Code?
-1. uv pip install -r requirements.txt

-2. alembic revision --autogenerate -m "Create pokemons table" -> app/repository/migration/versions/xxxx_xxxx_table.py
+0. ensure you have uv package manager installed
+1. go to root project `python-fastapi-microservice/service-a/`, activate venv, sync and install all required dependency form uv.lock `uv sync`, we are using uv in this project, but keep the requirements.txt on track by exporting it

+2. `alembic revision --autogenerate -m "Create pokemons table"` will generate app/repository/migration/versions/xxxx_xxxx_table.py. so use it when you modify or create new table. after versions file is generated, then just start the service again, the automigration will start migrating your changes

-3. run the service `python main.py` -> table created
+3.  run the service `python main.py`